 The results?

-Even in an instance like this, where time was the resource being spent, asking about time increased favorable opinions toward the concert.
+Even where time was the only resource spent, asking about time increased favorable opinions toward the concert.

-“With such ‘prestige’ purchases, consumers feel that possessing the products reflect important aspects of themselves, and get more satisfaction from merely owning the product rather than spending time with it”, says Mogilner.
+“With such ‘prestige’ purchases, consumers feel that possessing the products reflects important aspects of themselves, and they get more satisfaction from owning the product than from spending time with it,” says Mogilner.

 Be Wary Of Comparative Pricing

-You walk into a drugstore to buy a bottle of Ibuprofen.
-You’re faced with two options — the first, a major pharma brand and the second, a generic.
+You walk into a drugstore to buy Ibuprofen.
+You’re faced with two options—a major pharma brand and a generic.

 The generic is 30% cheaper than its retail equivalent.
 Why not save a few dollars?

-Implicit comparisons occur when a customer takes the initiative to compare two or more products.
+Implicit comparisons occur when a customer decides on their own to weigh options.

-Conversely, explicit comparisons are those that are specifically stated or brought up by the marketer or advertiser.
+Conversely, explicit comparisons are introduced directly by the marketer or advertiser.

-To test the effects of comparative advertising, Simonson and Dholakia set up two trials.
+To test comparative advertising, Simonson and Dholakia ran two trials.

 The first involved selling CDs on eBay.

-The researchers listed (for sale) a number of top-selling albums in CD format, such as “The Wall” by Pink Floyd.
+The researchers listed top-selling albums in CD format, such as “The Wall” by Pink Floyd.

-The cost of the CD’s put up for sale always started at $1.99.
+The cost of the CDs for sale always started at $1.99.

-They then “framed” these auctions in two very distinct ways.
+They then “framed” these auctions in two distinct ways.

-The first way had the CD ‘flanked’ with two additional copies (of the same CD) that had a starting bid of $0.99.
+In one setup, the CD was ‘flanked’ by two additional copies (same title) with a starting bid of $0.99.

-The second had the original CD flanked with two copies starting at $6.99.
+In the other, the CD was flanked by two copies starting at $6.99.

-The results seemed clear: The CDs flanked with the more expensive options ($6.99) consistently ended up fetching higher prices than the CDs next to the $0.99 offerings.
+The results were clear: CDs flanked with higher-priced options ($6.99) consistently attracted higher final prices than CDs next to $0.99 offerings.

-The results of this showed that when explicitly stated to compare, prices of the adjacent CDs became statistically irrelevant to what the bids were on the middle disc.
+In that scenario, the starting prices of nearby CDs became statistically irrelevant to bidding on the middle disc.

-Instead, you might better benefit from highlighting unique strengths and placing an emphasis on time saved over money saved…
+Instead, you may get better results by highlighting unique strengths, using proof of outcomes, and emphasizing time saved over money saved…

 Avoid Option Overload

-On the one hand, you want to empower your customers with tons of information.
-You want to be flexible, and you want to offer ‘premium’ packages.
+On one hand, you want to empower customers with information, flexibility, and ‘premium’ packages.

-But here’s the thing — when it comes to pricing, less is more.
+But when it comes to pricing, less is often more.

-As Unbounce’s Oli Gardner puts it, “Consumers constantly face “analysis paralysis, where too many options actually result in no decision being made”.
+As Unbounce’s Oli Gardner puts it, “Consumers constantly face “analysis paralysis,” where too many options result in no decision being made.

 Consider the following case study from Visual Website Optimizer:

 BaseKit, a popular website builder, wanted to improve the performance of its pricing page.
-They measured success based on the number of people who visit the ‘Buy Now’ page after visiting the ‘Plans and Pricing’ page.
+The primary metric was the number of visitors who moved from the ‘Plans and Pricing’ page to the ‘Buy Now’ page.

-(For follow-up studies, Visual Website Optimizer recommended that BaseKit monitor revenue as a measure of performance).
+(For follow-up studies, Visual Website Optimizer recommended tracking revenue as the north-star metric.)

-The traffic directed to the pricing page is primarily paid, so it is highly targeted towards users who are interested in the product.
+The traffic to the pricing page was primarily paid, so visitors were highly qualified.

-They created a variation page that designed to have brighter, bolder, and clearer pricing — along with a testimonial and more obvious currency selection.
+They tested a variation with brighter, bolder, clearer pricing, added a testimonial, and made currency selection more obvious.
 The redesigned pricing page yielded a 25% increase in conversions:

-The new design reached statistical significance at the 95% confidence level with 24 hours.
-For the entire duration of the test, the page yielded a 25% improvement.
+The new design reached 95% statistical significance within 24 hours.
+Over the full test, it delivered a sustained 25% improvement.

 Price Vs. Value

 Is price a measure of value?
-Not necessarily, says a study conducted by Goldstein and team.
-The study found that people “do not derive more enjoyment from more expensive wine” when they don’t know much the wine cost.
-According to another study, however, there is a clear correlation between price and perceived value.
-When participants were told that a wine had a high price, participants gave that wine higher ratings.
+Not necessarily, says research by Goldstein and colleagues: people “do not derive more enjoyment from more expensive wine” when they don’t know the price.
+Yet other studies show a strong link between price and perceived value: when told a wine is expensive, people rate it higher.

-A similar study conducted by Dan Ariely found that students who paid more for cold medicine reported feeling better than students who purchased the same medicine at a discounted price.
+Dan Ariely found a similar effect with cold medicine: students who paid more reported feeling better than those who bought the same medicine at a discount.

 Tricks Of The Trade